 To help you plan your next memorable family vacation, we decided to reach out to other family travel experts for their suggestions for the best place in the world to travel with toddlers.

 They answered with the best international travel destinations with toddlers.
 Traveling as a family with young ones is different than traveling by yourself.

 Toddlers are fun to travel with because you get to experience the excitement and wonder of discovering the world through the eyes of your children (or grandchildren).

 Young children can be a challenge though and need plenty of activities to keep them busy.
 You can’t just grab any list off the internet.
 So choosing the right location is key to an amazing vacation.

-These kid-friendly spots are recommended based on personal experience by families that have actually visited with their own toddlers.
-Many even have in depth travel guides and reviews on three own blogs.
+These kid-friendly destinations are recommended based on personal experience by families that have actually visited with their own toddlers.
+They all have in-depth travel guides and reviews on their own blogs.
 So don’t forget to check out some of the links for each location.

 Valais region, Switzerland

 The first recommendation for a toddler-friendly destination is from Corina, founder, and writer at Packed Again.
 She wrote “Having twin toddlers, I feel it is a must to choose your destination where the kids can be outside in nature, and there’s no better place than Switzerland to find this.